+species, should decrease the ability to detect a statistical difference between mating system and the geographic distribution of the species under consideration.
+In addition to the degree of relatedness of species being compared, the time since divergence is also expected to affect both co-occurrence and niche overlap in sister species’ distributions.
+Niche overlap was shown to negatively correlate with time since divergence in 71 sister species (Anaker and Strauss 2014).
+In contrast, for selfing and outcrossing sister species pairs in the genera Collinsia and Tonella, no association between niche overlap and divergence time was identified, though there were significant differences in niche breadth (Grant and Kalisz 2020).

 Here, we use species distribution modeling as a proxy for the ecological niche to generate metrics of both niche breadth and overlap for 34 selfing vs. outcrossing species pairs with relatively high posterior probabilities.
 We consider how niche metrics are associated with mating systems and divergence time.
 We predict that selfers will have inhabit greater niche breadths than outcrossers when there is a high probability of a sister species relationship.
 We also explore the degree of niche overlap, which is expected to be a function of time since divergence.

 Methods

 In our analyses, we used selfing-outcrossing sister species pairs identified previously by Grossenbacher et al. (2015) from published species-level phylogenies where there was at least one predominantly selfing (or functionally selfing species) and one predominantly outcrossing species.
 These authors generated time-calibrated phylogenies for all 20 clades (201 species pairs) in their study and accounted for phylogenetic uncertainty.
 Thus, each pair also had an associated probability estimate or posterior probability of phylogenetic relatedness.
 Following Grant and Kalisz (2020), we focused the current analyses on the species pairs with high posterior probabilities.
 To identify these species, we performed exploratory data analysis to visualize the distribution of posterior probabilities for pairs in the Grossenbacher et al. (2015) data set.
 Due to few species’ pairs being well supported by posterior probability estimates (75% of pairs had posterior probabilities at < 0.1, an indicator of an unlikely sister species relationship), we narrowed the scope of our analyses to include pairs with posterior probabilities estimates >/= 0.1 (Figure 2.1A).
 To maximize coverage of taxa in our data analysis, we also included some species with posterior probabilities < 0.1 if there was no representation from that genus (Figure 2.1B).
-Based on these criteria, our analyses primarily included species pairs with a posterior probability higher
+Based on these criteria, our analyses primarily included species pairs with a posterior probability higher than 0.1, with three additional pairs with lower posterior probabilities.
+Of the remaining 51 species pairs in this group, we were able to produce Maxent species distribution models for only 34 pairs.
+The other 17 pairs could not be modeled because of either low occurrence record data or non-convergence of their Maxent models (Table A2.1).

+For the 34 pairs that fit our criteria, we modeled their species distributions with Maxent implemented in R Statistical Programming Language 3.6 (R Core Team 2019).
+First, species occurrence records for each species were downloaded from GBIF in R with the dismo package (GBIF 2008; Hijmans et al. 2017).
+Most species were native to a single continent and we assumed that all occurrence records on the species’ native continent were native occurrences.
+Species pairs were modeled on continental scales (e.g. North America) that best fit distributional data in GBIF.
+When species pairs occurred on more than one continent (e.g., North and South America), both continents were used for the background area (the geographic area selected for the environmental